 Find all the latest marketing trends on the J&C Blog.

 With the growing number of messages people receive today — online and offline — the importance of delivering a message that resonates with the user has never been more important.
 Creating a personalized message that creates a connection is critical, and with the increasing amount of data available to marketers, personalization options have only expanded.
 Personalization needs to be incorporated into all marketing, shopping and service experiences.
 In many of his presentations on personalization, J&C's CEO Ron Jacobs has referenced the 4 R’s of personalization from Accenture and discussed how they are key ingredients in connecting with prospects and customers.
-This blog will explores these 4 key components of personalization and how you can use them to better connect with your customers.
+This blog explores these 4 key components of personalization and how you can use them to better connect with your customers.

 Online customers expect to be recognized when they arrive in the same way they are at their favorite offline businesses.
 Think about the experience you may have had at the local sandwich shop around the corner from your office where you regularly have lunch.
 After a while, the employees may greet you, know your name and make you feel welcome.
 A business like this has created a real one-to-one connection and an enjoyable experience for the customer.
 With more than enough data as well as technology available today, marketers can create this same experience for customers online.